Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 Christmas is one of the best times of the year in Philadelphia.
 There are so many fun things to do for the holidays.
-Our favorite part of the season is checking out the Philadelphia Christmas lights.
+Our favorite part of the season is checking out the Christmas lights.
 Some spots have become an annual tradition while new, amazing displays are added each year.
 We love seeing them all.

 Christmas Village